Forerunner’s Eurie Kim will share why she invested in Oura on Extra Crunch Live – TechCrunch

 On Extra Crunch Live, the duo will talk about how Oura went about raising its $28 million Series B round and why Kim took a bet on the startup.
 We’ll also ask about tactical advice for founders looking to fundraise and grow their businesses.

-Anyone can join the live event, which goes down on April 28 at noon PT/3pm ET.
+Anyone can join the live event, which goes down on April 28 at noon PDT/3 p.m.
+EDT.
 REGISTER FOR FREE HERE!